+- 0 =The command completed without error.

-- 1 = Received a NACK response - 2 = Command timed out
+- 1 = Received a NACK response

+- 2 = Command timed out

 7-Bit Addressing

 The standard addresses used in these commands are 7-bit addresses (without the read/write bit).
 MMBasic will add the read/write bit and manipulate it accordingly during transfers.